AbdAllahAbdElFattah13/LinkedIn-SDK-Android/README.md

 SDK Structure
 ========================
-The SDK follows the [clean architecture principles](https://five.agency/android-architecture-part-1-every-new-beginning-is-hard/), so it's mainly devided into use cases, data, presentation(MVVM) and ui layers.
-Each has its own package, with manual [dependancy injection](https://en.wikipedia.org/wiki/Dependency_injection) system to inject them when needed.
+The SDK follows the [clean architecture principles](https://five.agency/android-architecture-part-1-every-new-beginning-is-hard/), so it's mainly divided into use cases, data, presentation(MVVM) and ui layers.
+Each has its own package, with manual [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) system to inject them when needed.

 Why this UnOfficial SDK?
 ========================